DISCOVER The Trièves AND FIND YOUR BALANCE

 The Three Wonders of the Trièves

-From the turquoise waters of the Monteynard-Avignonet lake, to the summit of the Obiou mountain, the Trièves offers plenty to discover.
+From the turquoise waters of Lake Monteynard-Avignonet, to the summit of Obiou mountain, the Trièves offers plenty to discover.

 Dominating the Trièves, the Mont Aiguille, climbed for the first time in 1492 and marking the birth of mountaineering in Europe, is a mecca for climbers with routes for all experience levels.

-Plus the Grand Veymont, the highest summit in the Vercors, will inspire you and the eastern balcony of the Vercors will surprise you with unparalleled beauty in an exceptional natural setting.
-The balcony is sometimes called the French Dolomites, where rare species of flowers and animals live side by side: Sabots de Vénus Lady Slipper orchids, Martagon lilies, Trumpet gentian wildflowers, ibexes, bearded and griffon vultures, tichodrome songbirds…
+Equally the Grand Veymont, the highest summit in the Vercors, will inspire you and the eastern balcony of the Vercors will surprise you with their unparalleled beauty in an exceptional natural setting.
+The balcony is sometimes called the French Dolomites, where rare species of flowers and animals live side by side: Sabots de Vénus Lady Slipper orchids, Martagon lilies, Trumpet gentian wildflowers, ibex mountain goats, bearded and griffon vultures, tichodrome songbirds…

-There is no lack of water sports in the Trièves with the Monteynard-Avignonet Lake!
+There is certainly no lack of water sports in the Trièves on Lake Monteynard-Avignonet !

-The Avignonet dam on the lake, built in 1962, has allowed for the development of an extensive nautical leisure base, especially renowned for windsurfing and kite surfing thanks to ever present thermal breezes.
+The Avignonet dam on the Lake, built in 1962, has allowed for the development of an extensive nautical leisure base, especially renowned for wind and kite surfing thanks to ever present thermal breezes.

-There are rivers running off the lake where you can fish and go canyoning.
-Also relax and have fun in our Trièves pools and spas!
+There are rivers running off the Lake where you can fish and go canyoning.
+Also don’t forget to relax and have fun with water at our Trièves swimming pools and spas!

 The villages at the heart of Trièves

 Discovering the Trièves also means diving into its history and the essence of slow tourism in our 27 villages.
-Observe rural pastoral tradition during a hike, appreciate the works of artists who loved this territory, learn and understand how the past has shaped the Trièves of today.
+Observe rural pastoral tradition during your hikes, appreciate the works of artists who loved (and continue to love this territory), learn and understand how the past has shaped the Trièves of today.
 Anchored in sustainable agriculture of yore, producers are turning more and more towards organic farming.
-This is where you get to enjoy local products, directly sourced and resulting from long years of know-how farming fertile, rich farmland.
+This is how you get to enjoy local products, directly sourced and resulting from long years of know-how farming fertile, rich land.

-Embrace the flavours , the colours and aromas of our region: cheeses, honey from mountain flowers, a delicate watercolour landscape, farmers’ markets galore, village festivals, cattle, sheep and pig breeders, unique cereal farmers…
+Embrace the flavours , the colours and aromas of our region: cheeses, honey from mountain flowers, a delicate watercolour landscape, farmers’ markets galore, village festivals, cattle, sheep and pig breeders, ancient grains cereal farmers…